IBIS: A Hybrid Inception-BiLSTM and SVM Ensemble for Robust Doppler-based Human Activity Recognition: Performance Evaluation

 Figure \ref{fig:roc_gen5} displays the learning ROC curve for all five classes, with a dotted diagonal line indicating the classification threshold.
 This curve was generated using generalization test data without antenna fusion, allowing for a direct evaluation of the algorithm's generalization capability.

-As shown in Figure \ref{fig:roc_gen5}a, the original model performed poorly on the walking, running, and jumping classes, which showed significant fluctuations in accuracy.
-In contrast, Figure \ref{fig:roc_gen5}b demonstrates that with our proposed approach, accuracy values improved and stabilized with no apparent oscillations, even without antenna fusion.
-This highlights the effectiveness of applying ensemble learning in this challenging scenario.
+As shown in Figure \ref{fig:roc_gen5}a, the original model performed poorly for the walking, running, and jumping classes, which exhibited significant fluctuations in accuracy.
+In contrast, Figure \ref{fig:roc_gen5}b shows that, with our proposed approach, the accuracy values increased and became more stable, with no apparent oscillations, even without antenna fusion, except for the Walking class.
+At this stage, we are evaluating only the effect of applying the SVM after training the neural network using the softmax probabilities as input.
+In other words, this result reflects exclusively the effectiveness of the SVM refinement, excluding the majority-voting step from antenna fusion, which is applied afterward.
+However, when considering the class distribution, the results are more uniform.
+This highlights the effectiveness of incorporating ensemble learning in this challenging scenario.